 1. Figure out the kind of daycare you want to open

-2. Decide about your business vehicle
+2. Consider your business vehicle

-For most small businesses, LLC is a common and recommended structure considering the benefits of debts, obligations, and tax simplicity.
+For most small businesses, LLC is a common and recommended legal structure considering the benefits of debts, obligations, and tax simplicity.

-3. Learn about the licensing requirements early
+3. Learn the licensing requirements early

 4. Jot down a business plan